lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

 1. Read one input file name from the SAS data set created in the previous step, and use the file name as the argument to an `INFILE` statement.<br><br>
 2. Using a `do loop`, read each line of the raw data file, and write it to the output SAS data set.<br><br>

-This technique is beyond what is typically taught in a statistics class that introduces SAS.
+This technique is more advanced than what is typically taught in a university level statistics class that introduces SAS.

     /* step 2: read the raw data files */;
     data sensors;